warroyo/tmc-az-pinniped-mutate/README.md

 `az aks enable-addons --resource-group $resourceGroupName --name $clusterName --addons azure-policy`

-if you hit the race condition and need to apply the policy after the fact you can use these commands
+if you hit the race condition and need to apply the policy after the fact you can use this command.
+This will allow for the mutation to apply to the issuer and after a few seconds the load balancer should be updated with an internal IP. if it is not updated you can delete the pinniped loadBalancer service and it will take affect.

 ```
-kubectl annotate credentialissuer cluster-auth-pinniped-config apply_mutate=true  # this will mutate the spec of the credentialissuer
+kubectl annotate credentialissuer cluster-auth-pinniped-config apply_mutate=true
-kubectl delete svc cluster-auth-pinniped-impersonation-proxy-load-balancer -n vmware-system-tmc # this will allow the issuer to recreate the LB with the correct annotations
 ```

 ### Checking to see if the policy is working